Anschauung: Interpretations

 In the Kantian phenomenology, Anschauung is identified as "apprehension".
 Together with Empfindung (sensation), Anschauung constitutes sense (Sinnlichkeit), which represents subjective states.
 These two concepts, either independently or together in Wahrnehmung, represent the knowledge of external objects.
 For Kant, Anschauung is the same as sense-data of knowledge.
 Another analysis cited it as one of the two characteristics that Kant said represented sensibility.
 These constitute the sense-impressions identified as facts and are inherent in nature, existing prior to ideas, which are constructs of such impressions.
 As a doctrine, Anschauung and the corresponding critique of pure understanding are said to reveal the limits of sensible cognition.

 In Fichte's doctrine of knowledge, Anschauung plays a role in the perception of the external objects and is united with the notion of Denken.
-He used Anschauung in a various ways when he outlined his doctrine of knowledge.
+He used Anschauung in various ways when he outlined his doctrine of knowledge.
 In some instances, he described it as "non-thought" as sense qualifies as such.
 In other works, however, he cited that all thoughts are confined within Anschauung.
 Particularly, Fichte identified "ordinary" and technical conceptualizations.
 The former pertains to perception or the objective universe for man, citing that what is visually perceived is ego-stuff in thought-forms.
 The latter denotes the "this and that of the qualitative".

 According to Arthur Schopenhauer, everyday empirical Anschauung is intellectual in character since it mainly entails the work of the intellect.
 This definition is notable because it was against the Kantian notion of a totally direct perception (Wahrnehmung).
 However, some scholars maintain that for both philosophers, Anschauung is some form of perception.
 For Schopenhauer, Anschauung is not the common conception of idea since it should be understood as intuition and requires a higher degree of intellect.
 It is also associated with the thinker's notion pessimism, which was used as part of the principle of sufficient reason.
 He maintained that truth is compatible with Anschauung and that it can achieve the same result as from that of pessimism.